Multiplicative Pacing Equilibria in Auction Markets: Relationship to Competitive Equilibrium

 Finally, the {\em first fundamental theorem of welfare economics} states that competitive equilibria are Pareto optimal.
-Although this is a known result, we include a direct proof for our setting in the appendix.
-This, together with Proposition~\ref{prop:pacing_to_ce}, implies that pacing equilibria are Pareto optimal as well. \begin{proposition} Any pacing equilibrium is Pareto optimal (when considering the utilities of both the seller and bidders). \end{proposition}
+Although this is a known result, we include a direct proof for our setting in Appendix~\ref{sec:missingproofs} in the e-companion.
+This, together with Proposition~\ref{prop:pacing_to_ce}, implies that pacing equilibria are Pareto optimal as well. \begin{proposition} Any pacing equilibrium is Pareto optimal (when considering the utilities of both the seller and buyers). \end{proposition}